BETS: The dangers of selection bias in early analyses of the coronavirus disease (COVID-19) pandemic: Statistical model and parametric inference

 \subsection{BETS: A generative model}

 \revv{On a high level, our goal is to make inference about the epidemic in Wuhan using its ``shadows'' observed in other locations.
 To properly consider the consequences of sample selection,} we will first outline a generative model for (which is also named after) four key epidemiological events: the beginning of stay in Wuhan $B$, the end of stay in Wuhan $E$, the usually unobserved time of transmission $T$, and the time of symptom onset $S$ (BETS).
-These four variables are well defined regardless of whether the person has been to Wuhan, contracted the pathogenic coronavirus, or showed symptoms of COVID-19.
+These four variables are well defined regardless of whether the person has been to Wuhan, contracted the pathogenic coronavirus, or showed symptoms of COVID-19. \aoasins{Even though the observed times are discrete (in days), we will model $B,E,T$, and $S$ as continuous random variables (with $\infty$ reserved for special events).
+This allows us to simplify the interpretation of the modeling assumptions and obtain closed-form solutions.
+When applying the likelihood functions below on the discretized observations, the results may be interepreted as an approximation to the model assuming $B,E$, and $S$ are uniformly distributed around the discretized measurements.
+See \Cref{sec:impl-likel-infer} for details of the implementation and \Cref{sec:bayes} for how one can directly model the discretized times.}